Tech-Meet-10-IITB-Solutions/SuryaDrishti/Getting Started.md

 #### 5. Downloading the final report

 The final report can be easily exported to `.pdf` by clicking the download button at the bottom of the page.

+#### 6. Exit Session

+To exit the session, click the button on the top right.
+This will return to the upload page and the tables will be discarded.